CodeURJC-DAW-2024-25/webapp18/controllersSummary.md

-# Spring MVC Controllers Documentation
+# 🌐 Spring MVC Controllers Documentation

-This document provides a comprehensive overview of all controller classes in the application, explaining their purpose and detailing their endpoints.
+This document provides a comprehensive architectural overview of the application's controller classes, delineating their primary responsibilities and detailing their respective endpoint configurations.

-## Table of Contents
+## 📋 Table of Contents

 - [Review Controller](#review-controller)
 - [Room Controller](#room-controller)